 The International Baccalaureate Organisation (IBO) offer the Primary Years Program (3-19), the Middle Years Program (11-16) and the Diploma Program (16-19).
 Generally speaking, IB programs are designed to be flexible enough to accommodate national or local curriculum requirements, e.g., they can be studied in the UK and the US incorporating their curriculum.
 The focus is on an overriding philosophy and teaching methodology including interactivity, inquiry, cross-disciplinary connections, and international awareness.

-MYP: The Middle Years Programme (MYP) is specially designed for children ages eleven to sixteen (grades 6 through 10), and follows courses in the eight subject groups of: Language A (English or mother tongue); Language B (a learned language or English as an Additional Language); Mathematics; Sciences; Humanities (History, Geography, Economics, Global Issues); Technology (Information, Design); the Arts (Visual Art, Music and Drama); and Physical Education.
+MYP: The Middle Years Programme (MYP) is specially designed for children aged 11 to 16, and follows courses in the eight subject groups of: Language A (English or mother tongue); Language B (a learned language or English as an Additional Language); Mathematics; Sciences; Humanities (History, Geography, Economics, Global Issues); Technology (Information, Design); the Arts (Visual Art, Music and Drama); and Physical Education.

 UK curriculum is internationalised for overseas schools and covers Early Years (from 5 years) through to IGCSE (14-16 years) and A Levels (16-18 years).
 There are wide and varied opinions about which group might be the best provider but to be fair these opinions are most often quite subjective.
 Teachers of specific subjects may prefer one model over another but in truth all are equally credible and of the same accepted standard.